The strong coupling constant: State of the art and the decade ahead: from lattice QCD alphasmZ from lattice QCD

 A drawback of this analysis is the restriction to very small $|\bm{r}|/a$, which implies that the nonperturbative correction (NPC) is indispensable.
 Yet the main advantage of the analysis is that at very small distances, $\max{(|\bm{r}|)} \le 0.03\,\mathrm{fm}$, the truncation error becomes very small.
 Beyond what has been necessary at zero temperature, one must verify that $T>0$ effects do not become significant when including larger $|\bm{r}|/a$ or when varying the temperature $T=\sfrac{1}{aN_\tau}$ at fixed lattice spacing.
 We confirmed the statistical irrelevance in these two measures of $T>0$ effects by comparing $\sfrac{|\bm{r}|}{a} \le 2$ with $\sfrac{|\bm{r}|}{a} \le 3$ and $N_\tau=12,~16$, and, where possible, $64$, and included these error estimates with the other lattice errors in the error budget.
 The key ingredient to making this extraction work with substantial constraining power is that a wide range in $|\bm{r}|$ can be covered using only narrow windows in $\sfrac{|\bm{r}|}{a}$ by performing a joint analysis using multiple lattice spacings $a$ that cover $|\bm{r}|$ in multiple, overlapping segments.
-For our joint fit using nonperturbatively corrected $T>0$ HISQ data at eight lattice spacings and an $|\bm{r}|$ region and set of lattice spacings non-overlapping with the zero temperature analysis we report
+For our joint fit using nonperturbatively corrected $T>0$ HISQ data at eight lattice spacings and an $|\bm{r}|$ region and set of lattice spacings nonoverlapping with the zero temperature analysis we report

 (the total, symmetric lattice error amounts to $0.00085$) for $|\bm{r}| \le 0.03\,\mathrm{fm}$~\cite{Bazavov:2019qoo}.
 This result is marginally lower than the result from our zero temperature analysis.
-Remarkably, however, the zero temperature result is still compatible with the $T>0$ data over a much wider range in $\sfrac{|\bm{r}|}{a}$, a factor 16 in $|\bm{r}|$, and over almost a factor 10 in lattice spacings, see Fig.~\ref{fig:free energy}.
+Remarkably, however, the zero temperature result is still compatible with the $T>0$ data over a much wider range in $\sfrac{|\bm{r}|}{a}$, a factor of sixteen in $|\bm{r}|$, and over almost a factor of ten in lattice spacings (Fig.~\ref{fig:free energy}).